reobrien1/AMS_delta_functionalgroups/README.md

 If you use this tool or this method for your research, please cite:

-O'Brien et al., "Application of a Chemical Index to Aerosol Mass
-Spectrometry: Delta Plots and Functional Group Distributions" ES&T Air 2026.
+Rachel O'Brien; Manjula Canagaratna; Xu He; Yeaseul (Janie) Kim; Adam Nix, Hannah Kenagy; "Application of a Chemical Index to Aerosol Mass Spectrometry: Delta Plots and Functional Group Distributions" ES&T Air 2026.
 <br>

 *Note: this will be updated once the full citation is available.*